-When performing the following three dispatch methods, always make sure that you handle your firearm safely by unloading it when not hunting, disengaging it (e.g. breaking the action open), pointing the muzzle in a safe direction and following the Firearms Safety Code (www.firearmsafety.org.au).
+When performing the following three dispatch methods, make sue that you hande your firearm safely by unloading it, disengaging it (e.g. breaking the action open), pointing the muzzle in a safe direction and following the Firearms Safety Code (www.firearmsafetyorg.au).